 - Docent-led tactile tours are available upon request for visitors who are blind or have low vision.
 Please allow at least two weeks’ notice.

 - Mindful Museum: Sensory Journey through Art is a reoccurring evening event intended for those with low vision.
 As of July 2021, these events are virtual and occur on the second Thursday of the month.
 Registration is required.
-Check the calendar for the most up-to-date location of these events.
+Check the calendar for the most up-to-date information about these events.

 Visitors Who Are Neurodiverse

-- Temporarily postponed: Sketching materials can be obtained at the Tickets and Membership desks for those who may benefit from a more tactile experience.
+- Temporarily postponed: Sketching materials can be obtained at the the East Building Tickets/Information Desk for those who may benefit from a more tactile experience.

-- Noise-canceling headphones and earplugs are available upon request at the East Building Tickets and Membership desk.
+- Noise-canceling headphones and earplugs are available upon request at the Tickets/Information Desk.

 NCMA Accessibility Stakeholder Committee (ASC)